wix-incubator/wixmedia-python/README.md

 Wix Media Platform is a collection of APIs for image, audio, and video files, and services for storing, serving, uploading, and managing those files.

 In addition to this basic functionality, Wix Media Platform includes the following components:
-* Image Services give you powerful REST APIs that enable you to manipulate images hosted on Wix Media Platform on the fly.
+* **Image Services** give you powerful REST APIs that enable you to manipulate images hosted on Wix Media Platform on the fly.
-* Video Services let you host, transcode, and serve video seamlessly across any Internet-enabled device.
+* **Video Services** let you host, transcode, and serve video seamlessly across any Internet-enabled device.
-* Audio Services enable you to upload professional audio files, which are automatically transcoded into web-friendly formats.
+* **Audio Services** enable you to upload professional audio files, which are automatically transcoded into web-friendly formats.
-* Dashboard provides the ability to upload and organize media, view statistics about media serving, and produce ready-to-use code snippets.
+* **Dashboard** provides the ability to upload and organize media, view statistics about media serving, and produce ready-to-use code snippets.
-* SDKs include client- and server-side libraries.
+* **SDKs** include client- and server-side libraries.

-The Wix Media Platform are a collection of tools for handling online media files, such as images, audio and video.
-The services include storage, serving, uploading, transcoding and processing, client-side widgets and SDKs, user-repository metadata and media-collections.
+Managing media files includes user-repository metadata and media-collections service.
 Result of processing media files, such as resized images, encoded audio or transcoded video, are stored in Google Cloud Storage.

-This package is a Python wrapper for vaious RESTful API, which allows you to upload media files and perform manipulations on them.

 ## Setup ##